CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/3-quantum-espresso/README.md

 As mentioned previously, the `pw.x` executable and environment are readily available to participants with access to the VM.
 You can find the executable in the VM at `~/QE/q-e-qe-6.4.1/bin/pw.x`.
 Otherwise, follow the instructions for downloading and compiling QE on your machine.

---> Those using the VMs with the `deepmd` conda environment loaded can simply call `pw.x` without the path.
-This tutorial was designed to work in the absence of this environment as well.
-If `deepmd` is loaded you can choose to remove it with `conda deactivate`.
+> Those using the VMs with the `deepmd` conda environment loaded can simply call `pw.x` without the path.
+This tutorial was designed to work in the absence of this environment.
+If `deepmd` is loaded it is recommended that you remove it with `conda deactivate`.

 Different types of pseudopotentials and their underlying physics are beyond the scope of this tutorial, but there are many publically available pseudopotential libraries.
 This tutorial will utilize an [ONCV pseudopotential](http://quantum-simulation.org/potentials/sg15_oncv/upf/ "ONCV psp library") for Si optimized for PBE calcultions.
 To retrieve this pseudopotential do the following: